mercury-hpc/fabtsuite/doc/questions.md

-# Questions related to dynamic assignment of endpoints/completion queues
+# Outstanding questions related to dynamic assignment of
-  to threads.
+  endpoints/completion queues to threads.

 Can one completion queue belong to more than one poll set?
 Probably not.
 Documentation is silent on this point.